 Mr. Jacobs is a member of the firm’s Insurance Recovery and Counseling, Reinsurance, and International Arbitration Practices.
 He is a member of the firm's Finance Committee.
 He has published and lectured widely on insurance coverage topics and has been quoted extensively on developments in insurance law in national publications, television and radio.
-In 2014 and 2015, Mr. Jacobs was a guest lecturer in the “Insurance Law and Policy” class at the University of Pennsylvania Law School.
+Mr. Jacobs has been a guest lecturer in the “Insurance Law and Policy” class at the University of Pennsylvania Law School.
 He is the author or co-author of more than 75 papers and articles and has spoken at more than 100 insurance coverage conferences during his career.
 He also has co-chaired over a dozen conferences addressing various insurance topics over the past two decades.
 Mr. Jacobs also has appeared on the faculty of the ALI-ABA Environmental Litigation Course of Study, as well as the ALI-ABA Environmental and Toxic Tort Conference.